Relearning the Lessons. John Terraine’s 1984 WFA Address

 Why was it not memories of Amiens, the breaking of the Hindenburg Line and all the rest of the "100 Days' Campaign" of 1918 that actually finished the war?
 And why was Churchill - like so many others - completely unable to relate what he calls "the fearful price we had to pay in human life and blood for the great offensives" to what those offensives were actually doing?

 What Churchill completely missed, because, I think, he simply could not face it (any more than Chamberlain could face the possibility that Hitler might be, quite simply, lying in his teeth at Munich) was the fact that someone was going to have to fight a lot of German divisions once more.
 In 1941 there were over 200 of them; in 1944 there were 325.
-Somebody was going to have to play the German First XI in the First Division of the League - which was what Haig's armies had been doing for most of 1916-18.
+Somebody would have to play the German First XI in the First Division of the League - which was what Haig's armies had been doing for most of 1916-18.

 The contrast of the two wars is nowhere more vivid than here: the steadily increasing and increasingly effective part that - the British Army played on the Western Front in World War I (despite the incomprehension and opposition of the Home Government) and the rapid decline of its role and its effectiveness almost from the moment of re-entry into Europe in 1944 - indeed, earlier than that.
 It makes sad reading.

-Churchill, we must remember, had served on the Western Front; he had been an infantry battalion commander, and he well understood what the ordeal of the infantry had been - that infantry to which Sir John Slessor paid the .tribute that I quoted at the beginning.
-Always,- from beginning to end, it was the infantry that bore the greatest loss — and it was the desire to avoid that loss of infantry that led Churchill and his Service chiefs into some very serious errors which became all-too-evident in 1944.
+Churchill, we must remember, had served on the Western Front; he had been an infantry battalion commander, and he well understood what the ordeal of the infantry had been - that infantry to which Sir John Slessor paid the tribute that I quoted at the beginning.
+Always, from beginning to end, it was the infantry that bore the greatest loss — and it was the desire to avoid that loss of infantry that led Churchill and his Service chiefs into some very serious errors which became all-too-evident in 1944.

 "The enemy is extraordinarily nervous of close combat.
 Whenever the enemy infantry is energetically engaged, they mostly retreat or surrender".4